 Coming to God with honest questions and our struggles is not wrong.
 We all work through various trials when even our faith seems to fail and we feel as if God has abandoned us.
 It is not weakness or even honest doubt that offends God.
 Many saints of Scriptures and biographies of Christian men and women witness to this.
 It is the challenging of God, the refusing to believe or act unless He performs how we want Him to, that is sin.
 We do not make demands of God.
 We do not try to manipulate God into doing our will in our time.
 We are to line our life up with His will and trust Him to fulfill His Word in His time.
 “Hath God said?”
 Yes, God “hath” said - and we need to obey.

 The entire course has 41 lessons.
 These are all available in PDF form.
-The required textbook, Institutes Of Biblical Law, may be purchased at our bookstore.
+The required textbook, Institutes Of Biblical Law.
+This course takes you half way through the first book [three books in the series].
+You may order below or it may be less expensive on the publisher's site: Chalcedon.
 Even if you are not interested in the course, this is a book which should be read by every Christian.